Faculty of Engineering Secondary School

-Lunch will take place between 12 - 1 p.m. daily and will be unsupervised for secondary students.
+Lunch will take place between 12 and 1 p.m. daily and will be unsupervised for secondary students.
 Elementary students taking a reach ahead course will be supervised during their lunch hour.

 Each student enrolled at the Faculty of Engineering Secondary School must e-mail Engineering.SecondarySchool@uOttawa.ca with:

-- proof of grade and school (copy of recent report card), and
+- proof of grade and school (copy of recent report card)

-- for grade 8 students exceptionally, a completed letter signed by their parent/guardian and principal, approving their enrolment in a reach ahead course.
+- For grade 8 students exceptionally: a completed letter signed by their parent/guardian and current principal, approving their enrolment in a reach ahead course.

-Please refer to our School Course Calendar for all policies and procedures.
+Refer to our School course calendar for all policies and procedures.

 - Summer Camps for kids